Introduction - Memory Management is kind of a Big Deal

 Think of a pointer like knowing a specific index in an array: if you know the direct index, you can just look directly to find the variable you want.

 A reference is when two variables refer to the same data in memory.
-This concept is especially easy to see when working with objects, but may also be used for primitive variables if using the & symbol.
+You'll know because references use the & sign.

 In C++, references are very helpful in function calls, either to update an external variable value inside the function, or to make sure you don't need to copy a large data structure like a vector unnecessarily.